ec-jrc/lisflood-model/2_13_stdLISFLOOD_groundwater/index.md

 |1000    | 1.5   | 1500    |

-LISFLOOD provides the possibility to compute the *steady state storage* values internally, all the instrutions are provided in the chapter [Initialisation](https://ec-jrc.github.io/lisflood-code/3_step5_model-initialisation/) of the User Guide.
+LISFLOOD provides the possibility to compute the *steady state storage* values internally, all the instrutions are provided in the chapter [Initialisation](/3_step5_model-initialisation/) of the User Guide.

+### Sub-surface runoff routing

+All water that flows out of the upper- and lower- groundwater zone is routed to the nearest downstream channel pixel within one time step.
+Recalling that the groundwater equations are valid for the pixel's permeable fraction only,the contribution of each pixel to the channel is given by the sum

+$$
+Q_{uz} + Q_{lz}
+$$

+In which Q_{uz} is the sum of the contributions from f_{forest}+f_{other}+f_{irrigated}.

+Note that, as with the surface runoff routing, no water is routed *through* the river network at this stage.

 [🔝](#top)